 The holiday season may be over, but the cold weather is still in town.
 For many, this means more time indoors and more opportunities for cabin fever to set in.
 Luckily, LYH has plenty of indoor activities that are fun for the whole family!

 Cozy up in a Reading Nook

-If a good book and a warm cup of coffee or tea is all you need to get through the winter blues, then Given Books & Little Dickens is the perfect spot for you.
+If a good book and a warm cup of coffee or tea is all you need to get through the winter blues, then Givens Books & Little Dickens is the perfect spot for you.
 This unique shop is part bookstore, part cafe and part educational/teacher supply resource.
 It’s also known for its extensive used book section that takes up two floors!
 Like a drink to go with your new read?
 Stop by the Drowsy Poet Cafe in the center of the store to get a cup of your favorite warm or cold beverage of choice.
 (If you’re in the mood for something sweet, ask for The Milton.)

 Take a History Tour

 For history buffs, winter may be one of the best times of the year because the cold weather serves as an excuse to go see historical indoor sites.
 Luckily, Lynchburg—which was founded only a few years after the Revolutionary War in 1786—has plenty of prized national treasures to choose from.
 For starters, Thomas Jefferson’s private retreat, Poplar Forest, is tucked away only a couple miles away from Downtown.
 Patrick Henry, known for his “Give me Liberty or Give me Death” speech and as the first Governor of Virginia, has his Red Hill Estate right down the road from Lynchburg, and is buried on the property.
-If you’re wanting to know more about local history, visit Point of Honor, owned by seven generations of famous local families including the physician to Patrick Henry and friend of Thomas Jefferson, George Cabell.
-Of course, if you want an overview of the history behind the Hill City, you can visit the Lynchburg Museum on Church Street.
+Of course, if you want an overview of the history behind the Hill City, you can visit the Lynchburg Museum on Court Street.

 Be Amazed At This Interactive Museum